The Answer is:

 This week's UPI column

-Eventually I did restart my education, earn a master’s degree in Counseling Psychology at an evangelical Christian seminary, and raise two daughters.
+Eventually I did restart my education, earned a master’s degree in Counseling Psychology at an evangelical Christian seminary, and raised two daughters.
 In my fifteen years as a pastor and counselor, I have walked many women through many difficult decisions including unplanned pregnancies, serious birth defects, and grief over pregnancies lost and ended.
 I have learned that the decision about whether, and when, to become a mother is never black and white, and it is not one that women make frivolously.
+I tired to be there with listening and support.
+I tried not to make presumptions about their situation.

 This I believe.
 Every woman deserves a quiet, calm, unanxious, unbiased listener.
 Every woman deserves to know all her choices and every woman deserves to make her own choice free of coercion.
 She deserves to have her decision respected.
 She deserves to have her basic needs met, and this includes, safe housing, adequate nutrition, affordable health care including contraception.
 We can afford this for every mother and every child.
 For me, this is a faith-based position.